Michał Szostak: Managerial and academic career

 He holds a position of Associate Professor, Vice-Rector for Scientific and International Affairs, and Head of the Institute for Management Research at Civitas University in Warsaw.
 His main research interests include the intersection of aesthetics, art, and management, management aesthetics, humanistic management, and art management.
-He publishes the research results in books, book chapters, and articles in international scientific journals and top publishing houses (Brill, PalgraveMacmillan, Routledge).
+He publishes the research results in books, book chapters, and articles in international scientific journals and top publishing houses (Brill, Palgrave Macmillan, Routledge).
 Between 2021 and 2023, he held a position of Associate Professor and Deputy Dean for International Programs at the Management Faculty at the University of Social Sciences in Warsaw.

+He holds also several positions at scientific journals: Art of Humanistic Management Journal (founder and Editor-in-Chief), Sport and Policy Journal (Deputy Editor-in-Chief), Discourses on Culture (Advisory Board Member), Journal of Intercultural Management (Scientific Board Member), and Journal of Security and Sustainability Issues (International Editorial Board Member).

-He runs extensive didactic activities at Bachelor, Master and MBA programs in Poland and also in the international environment: at the Polish campus of the American Clark University, PRIGO University in the Czech Republic, VSEMS in Slovakia, and University of Klaipeda in Lithuania.
+He runs extensive didactic activities at Bachelor, Master and MBA programs in Poland and in the international environment, including the Polish campus of the American Clark University, PRIGO University in the Czech Republic, VSEMS in Slovakia, and University of Klaipeda in Lithuania.
 The subjects of teaching include the field of finance (international finance, corporate finance, financial analysis, financial accounting, management accounting) and the field of humanistic management, management aesthetics, art management and marketing.

 Since the 2000s, he has been a business practitioner in top management positions in capital groups in an international environment – mainly in the commercial and industrial sectors – cooperating with corporations from the USA, Canada, EU countries and South Korea.
 He has practical experience in the field of financial and organisational optimisation of business processes and entire enterprises, preparation and handling of mergers, divisions, separation of organised parts of enterprises and acquisition activities of capital companies, partnerships, and private business activities, as well as the implementation and maintenance of quality management systems.